aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 - The node has been removed from the tree.
 - This is the root **Document** node which always has a null parent node.

-You can remove a node from its parent by calling the [Remove](https://apireference.aspose.com/words/java/com.aspose.words/node#remove()) method.The following code example shows how to access the parent node:
+You can remove a node from its parent by calling the [Remove](https://apireference.aspose.com/words/java/com.aspose.words/node#remove()) method.The following code example demonstrates how to access the parent node:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-document_object_model-AccessParentNode-.java" >}}